 Dry skin is a real downer for achieving that soft, supple glow we’re all looking to have, right?
-It’s also annoying for women that are looking to apply make up and can be a real (true) pain for men trying to shave- ouch!
+It’s also annoying for people that are looking to apply makeup and can be a real (true) pain for people trying to shave- ouch!
 Dry skin is also unhealthy for your skin, believe it or not.
 Skin cells die on a daily, and even hourly basis like the rest of our cells do.
 As this happens, cells that are meant to be sloughed away end up building up on top of the epidermal (top layer) of skin, which causes clogging more easily.
 This can lead to breakouts, rashes, and more less-than-stellar skin issues.
 While exfoliating may help occasionally, it may not prevent dry skin from coming on in the first place.

-If you exercise outdoors, you’re at an even greater risk for dry skin, so be sure to prioritize skin care this time of year as much as your daily workouts.
+If you exercise outdoors, you’re at an even greater risk for dry skin, so be sure to prioritize skincare this time of year as much as your daily workouts.
 The sun’s rays may not be apparent, but they still shine through the clouds and combined with wind and chilly temps, can be brutal for your skin.

 Thankfully, as she always does, nature provides us with a remedy for everything, including our dry winter skin.
 Keep in mind that an overall healthy diet and avoiding alcohol (which is drying to the skin) are also important as well.
 Otherwise, eat these five foods on a regular basis to prevent and treat dry skin naturally: